Bonn93/hipchat-docker-infra/README.md

 ## del_stack.sh
 Deletes the composed stack but keeps container images + data on volumes.

+## nuke.sh
+Deletes all containers and images!
+Only use to cleanup images and containers when no longer neded.
+DELETES all containers!

 ### NFS
 Shared storage used by all HCDC Nodes
 * NFSv4 Only